 I just did something that was either absolute genius or pretty much evil.
 Or maybe just borderline stupid.
 There’s someone out there, someone young and female, who is convinced that my mac.com email address is hers.
 How do I know … Continue reading

-Somebody else has noted this recently—I’m sorry I can’t remember who—but spambots are getting weirdly smarter.
-Another blog that I have editorial privileges on gets a fair bit of trackback spam, and yesterday I got an email message telling me … Continue reading
+Somebody else has noted this recently — I’m sorry I can’t remember who — but spambots are getting weirdly smarter.
+Another blog that I have editorial privileges on gets a fair bit of trackback spam, and yesterday I got an … Continue reading

 One sure way to measure your network dependency is to live in a building in which broadband is included with your rent, and see how you respond when the Internet suddenly, completely, and inexplicably breaks.
 And there is nothing you … Continue reading